google/flax/docs/annotated_mnist.md

 batch_size = 32
 ```

-2. Finally, begin training and evaluating the model:
+2. Finally, begin training and evaluating the model over 10 epochs:

-  - Similar to the parameter initialization stage, [split](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#JAX-PRNG) the PRNG key to get a new subkey—`input_rng`—with [`jax.random.split`](https://jax.readthedocs.io/en/latest/_autosummary/jax.random.split.html#jax.random.split). `input_rng` will be used to permute image data during the shuffling stage when training.
+  - For your training function (`train_epoch`), you need to pass a PRNG key used to permute image data during shuffling.
+Since you have created a PRNG key when initializing the parameters in your nework, you just need to [split](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#JAX-PRNG) or "fork" the PRNG state into two (while maintaining the usual desirable PRNG properties) to get a new subkey (`input_rng`, in this example) and the previous key (`rng`).
+Use [`jax.random.split`](https://jax.readthedocs.io/en/latest/_autosummary/jax.random.split.html#jax.random.split) to carry this out.
+(Learn more about [JAX PRNG design](https://github.com/google/jax/blob/master/design_notes/prng.md).)
   - Run an optimization step over a training batch (`train_epoch`).
   - Evaluate on the test set after each training epoch (`eval_model`).
   - Retrieve the metrics from the device and print them.